Financial Economics of Climate and Sustainability 2025

 Why this collaborative global doctoral reading group?

 Climate change is one of the most critical issues facing the planet and will require massive flows of capital.
 Finance will be instrumental in facilitating the transition to lower-carbon economies.
 Business schools need to be able to train the next generation of finance professionals.
 To do this, we will need far more professors trained to teach climate finance.
-Financial Economics of Climate and Sustainability (FECS) seeks to be an important, timely, and catalytic development in the climate finance space designed to support the develop the next generation of scholars and educators and to create a community of researchers in this field.
+Financial Economics of Climate and Sustainability (FECS) seeks to be an important, timely, and catalytic development in the climate finance space designed to support the development of the next generation of scholars and educators and to create a community of researchers in this field.

 A global reading group, delivered locally